na-na-hi/renget/archive/tmd2character_mohka.md

 *Equipped Item: N/A* | Vacant hand slot.
 1. Big Apple | Gives +4 to any outside-combat-action.
 2. Sitrus Leaf | Heals the user for 5HP.
 Can stack to 3.
-3. Eᴍᴘᴛʏ | Vacant inventory slot.
+3. Tiny Reviver Seed | Revives fainted Pokémon to half HP.
 4. Eᴍᴘᴛʏ | Vacant inventory slot.

 **STORAGE (2 slots)**